History Buff Stuff & Western Wonders

 Scenic Railway Rides

 Without the railroad, Nevada wouldn’t be the Silver State we know and love.
-For a gift that’ll make someone’s day go on the rails, reserve a ride on one of four working historic railroads around the state.
-The Nevada State Railroad Museums in Boulder City and Carson City, Virginia City’s Virginia & Truckee Railroad, and Ely’s Nevada Northern Railway all offer tours with stunning vistas on authentic cars pulled by original locomotives, as well as seasonally themed activities.
-The Nevada Northern Railway also runs stargazing and other specialty trips, with chances to “be the engineer” and even stay overnight in a bunkhouse or real-deal caboose.
+For a gift that’ll make someone’s day go on the rails, reserve a ride on one of five working historic railroads around the state.
+All offer tours with stunning vistas on authentic cars pulled by original locomotives, as well as seasonally themed activities.
+The Nevada Northern Railway also offers opportunities to “Be the Engineer,” partake in Hands On History experiences, or stay overnight in a bunkhouse or train caboose.

 Virginia City